guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-brokers/sidecar-container/README.md

 - Modify 02-patch-kafka-brokers-statefulset.yml to match the name of your statefulSet (default named zookeeper)

-- Patch your Zookeeper statefulSet (modify the name of your statefulSet and namespace in the kubectl command line if different):
+- Patch your statefulSet (modify the name of your statefulSet and namespace in the kubectl command line if different):

 ```
 kubectl --namespace kafka patch statefulset zookeeper --patch "$(cat 02-patch-kafka-brokers-statefulset.yml )"